 Our corporate advisory services practice provides various turnaround, restructuring and bankruptcy services to companies in financial distress or their creditors or other stakeholders.
-This practice accounted for 23.4% and 12.9% of our revenues for the year ended December 31, 2004 and the nine months ended September 30, 2005, respectively.
-The decrease is a result of the wind-up of several large bankruptcy engagements.
+This practice accounted for 23.4% and 11.7% of our revenues for the year ended December 31, 2004 and the six months ended June 30, 2005, respectively.
 We are typically engaged in connection with a bankruptcy case when the bankruptcy is of the size and complexity that generally requires the debtor or other constituents to retain the services of financial advisors.
 A number of other factors also affect demand for this practice.
 These factors include:

-- Ø over-expansion by various businesses; - Ø management's inability to address critical operational and financial issues; - Ø the level of lending activity and over-leveraging of companies; and - of challenging general economic conditions in the United States, which have benefited our corporate advisory services practice since we commenced operations.
+- Ø over-expansion by various businesses: - Ø management's inability to address critical operational and financial issues; - Ø the level of lending activity and over-leveraging of companies; and - 6 challenging general economic conditions in the United States, which have benefited our corporate advisory services practice since we commenced operations.